End the Repression in Canada’s Health Sector

 Click to read the full letter.

-Guidance for those facing Intimidation and Harassment
+Guidance for Those Facing Intimidation and Harassment

 Are you a healthcare worker experiencing anti-Palestinian racism, intimidation, and harassment for signing our letter and for speaking up about Palestinian human rights?